Jays1115/Multi-AZ-EC2-Deployment/README.md

 </p>

 <p align="center">
 Only a few changes are made.
 I changed the name of this server to seperate it by name from the other.
-I changed the subnet to <b>us-east-1b</b> to give the client the availibility and reliability they were looking for by launching new webserver in the cloud.
+I changed the subnet to <b>us-east-1b</b> to give the client the availability and reliability they were looking for by launching new webserver in the cloud.
 <br/>
 <img src="images/Screenshot 2024-09-14 at 9.48.43 PM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="images/Screenshot 2024-09-14 at 9.50.25 PM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>